 Types of taxpayers and associated tax bases

 Group A taxpayers

 Taxpayer entities whose registered capital reached MOP 1 million, or whose average taxable profits reached MOP 1 million per year in three consecutive years, will automatically become Group A taxpayers in the tax year following the year in which the relevant notification is issued by the Macau Finance Bureau (MFB).
-A taxpayer entity can also elect to become a Group A taxpayer by filing a Group A declaration form.
+A taxpayer entity that is considered the ultimate parent entity of a multinational enterprise (MNE) will also be classified as a Group A taxpayer.
+Any taxpayer entity not falling under the above criteria can also elect to become a Group A taxpayer by filing a Group A declaration form.
 Profits of Group A taxpayers are assessed based on the actual accounting income after making necessary tax adjustments.

 Group B taxpayers

 Group B taxpayers refer to any individual or any other form of companies not mentioned above and those taxpayers that do not keep detailed accounting records.
 Profits of Group B taxpayers are assessed on a deemed basis if the reported income is below the internal parameters set by the MFB for taxpayers in similar industries.